pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 level         `ENUM(free, paid)`

 3. songs (dimension table) - contains the songs in the music database\
-on conflict do nothing - a single row per song provides all the necessary info\
+On conflict do nothing - a single row per song provides all the necessary info\
-attributes:\
+Table attributes:\
 song_id       `varchar` - PK\
 title         `varchar`\
 artist_id     `varchar`\